smalekz/HelpMate/Speech Synthesis/README.md

 # Speech Synthesis
-We have use google speech to text api for sending streaming request, Performing streaming speech recognition on an audio stream to help out users speak to us and get direct answers.
+We have use google text to speech api for sending streaming request, Performing streaming speech synthesis on a text stream to help out users hear from us and get direct answers.
 This will help old or uneducated people to communicate with the platform.